kev-n14/GroupQuizApp/README.md

 ### Unit Testing
 Unit tests were implemented using xUnit for critical components of the application:

-1. **QuestionControllerTests**: Tests CRUD operations in the QuestionController.
-1. **QuizLogicTests**: Verifies the scoring and progression logic of the quiz.
 1. **ModelValidationTests**: Ensures that model validation rules are working correctly.

 [Back to Table of Contents ⇧](#table-of-contents)